hloughrey/properties_app/README.md

 ## TODO ##

-* Results of API call are currently only output to terminal - need to return api call results to jade template view.
+* Return wider selection of results into a more structured table
-* API results return a lat / long - add a map of results
+* A map has been added next to results - populate map with lat / long returned from API